Azure/ResourceModules/modules/service-bus/namespace/queue/README.md

 ### Parameter: `maxSizeInMegabytes`

 The maximum size of the queue in megabytes, which is the size of memory allocated for the queue.
 Default is 1024.

 - Required: No
 - Type: int
 - Default: `1024`

-### Parameter: `name`

-Name of the Service Bus Queue.
-- Required: Yes
-- Type: string

-### Parameter: `namespaceName`

-The name of the parent Service Bus Namespace for the Service Bus Queue.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `requiresDuplicateDetection`

 A value indicating if this queue requires duplicate detection.

 - Required: No
 - Type: bool
 - Default: `False`